amtoine/dotfiles/README.md

 The reader is highly adviced to search the internet and in particular the [ArchWiki](https://archlinux.org/), **EVEN in NON arch-based systems!!**

 First, an overview of the repo is given with the project architecture and a brief explaination of all the files involved in [section 1](https://github.com/a2n-s/dotfiles/tree/main/#1-overview-and-architecture-toc).
-Installation process and dependencies are explained and listed in [sections 2](https://github.com/a2n-s/dotfiles/tree/main/#2-programs-toc)'s programs.
+The documentation is presented and linked in [sections 2](https://github.com/a2n-s/dotfiles/tree/main/#2-documentation-toc).
 Finally, ways to contribute to this project are put forward in [section 3](https://github.com/a2n-s/dotfiles/tree/main/#3-contribute-toc) for who is interested and a gallery of photos is presented in [section 4](https://github.com/a2n-s/dotfiles/tree/main/#4-gallery-toc), to give an idea of the final rendering of the config.